cds-snc/platform-forms-client/README.md

 The speech service must accept multipart form data with an `audio` file and optional `language` field, and return JSON in the form `{ "text": "..." }`.
 The prototype limits audio uploads to 25 MB and does not log audio or transcripts in this application.
+The local service implementation and setup instructions are in `speech-service/README.md`.

 #### Proof-of-concept steps